 In the 1960s, legal and public concern with juvenile delinquency took a sharp turn.
 During the first part of the decade, baby boomers (persons born between 1946 and 1964) were reaching their teenage years and delinquency rates began to soar to alarming levels.
-Not only were juveniles being arrested for traditional minor property crimes, mischief, and status offenses, but many young people also were being arrested for murder, forcible rape, aggravated assault, and robbery.
-As violent juvenile crime rates increased, so, too, did adults' fear of juveniles, widening the ever-increasing divide between parents and children.
+Not only were juveniles being arrested for traditional minor property crimes, mischief, and status offenses, but many young people were also being arrested for murder, forcible rape, and robbery.
+As violent juvenile crime increased, so too did adults' fear of juveniles, widening the ever-increasing divide between parents and children.
 Some states responded with new policies whereby juveniles who posed a serious threat to the community would be treated as adults.
-New York, for instance, is one of several states where juveniles between the ages of 16 and 18 are presumed to be adults for the purpose of criminal prosecution.
+New York, for instance, is one of two states where juveniles ages 16 and 17 are presumed to be adults for the purpose of criminal prosecution.
 However, New York's Youthful Offender Statute allows judges to grant youthful-offender status to "worthy" children between the ages of 16 and 18.
-This statute enables the court to legally process such youths as juveniles and consequently spare them from the stigma and severity of a criminal conviction.61 Youths convicted of certain offenses-including murder, arson, and kidnapping-are not eligible for the more lenient classification, however.
+Thus the court may legally process such youths as juveniles, consequently sparing them from the stigma and severity of an adult criminal conviction.
+Of Youths who are convicted of certain offenses including murder and kidnapping are not eligible for the more lenient classification.

 By the early 1970s, many states had adopted legislation that redefined the noncriminal behavior of juveniles.
-New statutes were written to change the previously vague distinctions made among status offenses, dependency, and neglect.
-In 1976, the National Advisory Committee on Criminal Justice Standards and Goals recommended that status offenses be limited to only five specific categories:
+New statutes were written to change the previous vague distinctions among status offenses, dependency, and neglect.
+In 1976, the National Advisory Committee on Criminal Justice Standards and Goals recommended that status offenses be limited to five specific categories:

-- 1. School truancy.
-This category encompasses a pattern of a repeated or habitual unauthorized absence from school by any juvenile subject to compulsory education laws (see Chapter 10).
-The court's power to intervene in cases of truancy should be limited to situations where the child's continued absence from school clearly indicates the need for services. - 2.
-Repeated disregard for or misuses of lawful parental authority.
-Family court jurisdiction under this category should be restricted to circumstances where a pattern of repeated disobedient behavior by the juvenile or unreasonable demands on the part of the parent(s) creates a situation of family conflict clearly evidencing a need for services. - 3.
-Repeatedly running away from home.
-"Running away" is defined as a juvenile's unauthorized absence from home for more than 24 hours.
-Family court jurisdiction in this category should be the last resort for dealing with a juvenile who repeatedly runs away from home, refuses or has not benefited from voluntary services, and is incapable of self-support.
+• School truancy.
+This is defined as a pattern of a repeated or habitual unauthorized absence from school by any juvenile subject to compulsory education laws (see Chapter 10).
+The court's power to intervene in cases of truancy should be limited to situations where the child's continued absence from school clearly indicates the need for services.

-- 4. Repeated use of intoxicating beverages.
-This pattern is defined as the repeated possession and/or consumption of intoxicating beverages by a juvenile.
-In this category, the family court should have the power to intervene and provide services where a juvenile's serious, repeated use of alcohol clearly indicates a need for these services. - 5.
-Delinquent acts committed by a juvenile younger than 10 years of age.
-A "delinquent act" is defined as an act that would be a violation of a federal or state criminal law or of a local ordinance if it were committed by an adult.
+- Repeated disregard for or misuses of lawful parental authority.
+Family court jurisdiction under this category should be restricted to circumstances where a pattern of repeated disobedient behavior by the juvenile or unreasonable demands on the part of the parent(s) creates a situation of family conflict clearly evidencing a need for services. - Repeatedly running away from home.
+Running away is defined as a juvenile's unauthorized absence from home for more than 24 hours.
+Family court jurisdiction in this category should be the last resort for dealing with a juvenile who repeatedly runs away from home, refuses or has not benefited from voluntary services, and is incapable of self-support. - Repeated use of intoxicating beverages.
+This is defined as the repeated possession and/or consumption of intoxicating beverages by a juvenile.
+In this category, the family court should have the power to intervene and provide services where a juvenile's serious, repeated use of alcohol clearly indicates a need for these services. - Delinquent acts committed by a juvenile younger than 10 years of age.
+A delinquent act is defined as an act that would be a violation of federal or state criminal law or of local ordinance if committed by an adult.
 Family court delinquency jurisdiction covers juveniles ages 10 and older.
-This category is intended to cover the situation where a juvenile younger than 10 years repeatedly commits acts that would support a delinquency for an older child, or where the "delinquent acts" committed are of a serious nature.62
+This category is intended to cover the situation where a juvenile younger than 10 years repeatedly commits acts that would support assignment to the delinquency category for an older child, or where the "delinquent acts" committed are of a serious nature.
+62